-It’s vitally important that our customers feel safe and supported while they use Montrose services.
+It’s vitally important that our clients feel safe and supported while they use Montrose services.

 To ensure this, we have a number of initiatives, policies and procedures in place.
 We follow the Zero Tolerance framework which helps organisations like Montrose understand actions they can take to prevent and respond to abuse, neglect and violence of people with a disability.

 Zero Tolerance is a commitment to recognise, raise and respond to any deviation from the human rights of people using disability services.
 It is an organisational commitment to always have our eyes open and always strive to support client rights.

 Montrose also works within the framework of the UN Convention on the Rights of Persons with Disabilities and the NDIS Quality and Safeguards Commission.